Fujifilm X-E3 vs Sony A6500

-The Fujifilm X-E3 and the Sony Alpha A6500 are two digital cameras that were officially introduced, respectively, in September 2017 and October 2016.
+The Fujifilm X-E3 and the Sony Alpha A6500 are two digital cameras that were revealed to the public, respectively, in September 2017 and October 2016.
 Both the X-E3 and the A6500 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (10 percent) than the Fujifilm X-E3.
 However, the A6500 is markedly heavier (34 percent) than the X-E3.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the X-E3 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-E3) and the Sony E-Mount Lens Catalog (A6500).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.